SamG101-Developer/SPP-Primer-2/Writerside/topics/11-2-Ownership-Tracking.md

 <secondary-label ref="doc-sect-complete"/>

-1. The default semantic is to move values, as this is the most efficient way to handle memory.
+1. The **default semantic is to move values**, as this is the most efficient way to handle memory.
 This feature was inspired by Rust.
-2. Copying a type is enabled by superimposing the `Copy` type on the type.
+2. **Copying a type is enabled by superimposing the `Copy` type** on the type.
 This was also inspired by Rust, as are the entire operations suit - superimpose special compiler-known classes over a type to add or override functionality.
-3. Partial moves are allowed, as they are a useful feature in a method that consumes the `self` object, or during destructure operations.
+3. **Partial moves are allowed**, as they are a useful feature in a method that consumes the `self` object, or during destructure operations.
-4. Partial moves cannot be taken from borrowed object, and borrows cannot be taken from partially-initialized objects.
+4. **Partial moves cannot be taken from borrowed object**, and borrows cannot be taken from partially-initialized objects.